Only1allan/Stock-Price-Tracker/README.md

-Getting Stocks Data from the Polygon API https://polygon.io/docs
+Extract Stocks Data from the Polygon API, Transform and Load to Snowflake https://polygon.io/docs